 4. To enhance diversity in the legal profession.

-The CBA’s SLIP interns will be paid up to $1,869 for the six week program ($7.79/hour).
-Interns will perform various duties for their employers including copying, summarizing depositions, making deliveries, answering phones, assembling trial notebooks, conducting research and observing legal procedures.
+The CBA’s SLIP interns will be paid up to $1,932 for the six week program ($8.05/hour).
+Interns will perform various duties for their employers including copying, scanning, filing, summarizing depositions, making deliveries, answering phones, assembling trial notebooks, conducting research and observing legal procedures.
 The duties will be determined by the mentor/employer and therefore may vary from office to office.
-There may also be a few unpaid positions available.

 To be considered, applicants will complete a lengthy application, submit a school transcript, two letters of recommendation and prepare a 600 to 750-word essay.
 This year’s essay topic is: Tell us why this internship is an important opportunity for you.
-Selected applicants will be interviewed in person by appointment, date to be announced.
+Selected applicants will be interviewed in person by appointment the week of May 23, 2016.
 Students must live in or attend school in north Pinellas County and have completed 9th grade but not yet graduated from high school.
 All students are given equal consideration for selection in the program regardless of G.P.A.
 Applicants who would benefit the most from this experience will be given top priority.

-The interns and mentors will attend a mandatory job skills workshop on June 10 that prepares the students for what is expected of them and what they can expect.
-The workshop will focus on issues such as confidentiality, professionalism, punctuality, attention to detail, and appearance.
+The interns and mentors will attend an orientation workshop on June 13 that prepares the students for what is expected of them and what they can expect.
+The workshop will focus on issues such as confidentiality, professionalism, punctuality, attention to detail and appearance.
 There will be two additional classroom meetings throughout the six weeks covering civil and criminal procedure.

 Law firms and corporate legal departments that hire our interns pay the interns’ salaries during the summer.
 However, government agencies (including the courts) and public interest and service organizations are not able to pay interns from their own budgets.
 For this purpose, the Clearwater Bar Foundation has created a restricted fund to accept tax-deductible donations to support the SLIP program.
-The Foundation has provided more than $35,000 in support of SLIP.
+The Foundation has provided more than $40,500 in support of SLIP since 2007.